itsf4llofstars/enigma_machine/README.md

 # The Enigma Machine

-## A simulator of the German Enigma Mahcine of WWII.
+## A simulator of the German Enigma Mahcine of WWII

 This is in developmeant an in no way can a user excpect theses scripts to act<br>
 or encode in the same way or manner as a real Enigma Macine does.
 Any text<br>